Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

     - **Emergency**
         Select this option to display all logs with *Emergency* level.

-The following fields and funtions are available in this view:
+The following fields and functions are available in this view:

 - *Type*
     Log level.
 The following levels can be displayed: